Photography Terminology Explained

 Anti-Shake (Image Stabilization) or Vibration Reduction is a technology or camera feature intended to counter or compensate for the effects of camera shake that can cause blurred images.

 Camera manufacturers have developed a number of anti-shake (image stabilization) methods to help photographers take better, sharper pictures as follows:

 - Use of lens-based sensors and compensating elements.

-- Sensors built into the camera body to detect camera shake.
-Then there are tiny motors to readjust the sensors position in the “floating” micro state to compensate for camera shake.
+- Sensors are built into the camera body to detect camera shakes.
+Then there are tiny motors to readjust the sensor’s position in the “floating” microstate to compensate for camera shake.

-Another way to avoid the negative effects of camera shake is by using a faster shutter speed.
+Another way to avoid the negative effects of camera shake is by using a faster shutter speed when possible.

-Large aperture openings, which allow more to get through, have smaller f/stop numbers than that of smaller aperture openings which allow less light to get through.
-So, an aperture with an f-number f/2.8 has in fact a much larger opening than one with f/22.
+Large aperture openings, which allow more light through, have smaller f/stop numbers than that of smaller aperture openings which allow less light to get through.
+So, an aperture with an f-number f/2.8 has, in fact, a much larger opening than one with f/22.

 Adjusting the aperture opening affects the image’s depth of field.

 A camera set to Aperture Priority Mode allows you to set the aperture value and let the camera determine the most appropriate shutter speed to ensure proper exposure.

 APS-C (APSC) is the acronym for Advanced Photo System – Classic, an image sensor format approximately equivalent in size to the Advanced Photo System “classic” negatives of 25.1 × 16.7 mm; aspect ratio of 3:2.
 Many variants of this size of digital imaging sensors, which are much smaller than 35 mm standard film (which measures 36×24 mm) are used in almost all compact DSLRs.
 Devices with this smaller sensor are also called “cropped frame” because the edges of the image that appear if taken by a full-frame camera are cropped off.